Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits: Results

-\textbf{Cyclic coupling} In the cyclic architecture ($c=\epsilon$), the system's symmetry ensures that the equations for each node are exactly the same.
-Then, the equilibrium condition $\bar x_i=\bar x_j$ is valid for all couple of indices $i,j$.
-Moreover, with a reasoning analogous to the one in \cite{Benayoun2010}, it is easy to show that also in this case the excitatory and inhibitory activities reach the same steady state $\bar x_i=\bar y_i$.
-Then, as in the decoupled case, the system allows a one-dimensional description.
+In the cyclic architecture ($c = \epsilon$), the system's symmetry ensures that the equations for each node are identical.
+Consequently, the equilibrium condition $\bar{x}_i = \bar{x}_j$ holds for all pairs of indices $i,j$.
+Moreover, following a reasoning as the one above, one can show that, as before, excitatory and inhibitory activities also reach the same steady state, $\bar{x}_i = \bar{y}_i$.
+Therefore, as in the decoupled case, the dynamics can be effectively described by a one-dimensional equation.

+The generalization of the decoupled system to the cyclic architecture is straightforward: it is sufficient to replace $\gamma_{\mu}$ with $\gamma_{\mu} + \gamma_{\ell}$.
+Consequently, the bifurcation point becomes